josemvas/clinterface/README.rst

       nocheck = 'O'
    )

-Launch a dialog to select one or more options
+Prompt to choose just one option

 .. code-block:: python

-   choose.some(
-       prompt='Choose good days:',
+   choose.update(
+       prompt = 'Choose the best day:',
-       choices=['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday'], default=['Friday', 'Saturday', 'Sunday']
+       choices = ['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday'], )
-   )

-Launch a dialog to select only one option
+   choose.one()

+Update and prompt to choose one or more options

 .. code-block:: python

-   choose.one(
-       prompt='Choose the best day:',
-       choices=['Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday', 'Sunday'], default='Friday'
+   choose.update(
+       prompt = 'Choose all the good days:',
    )

+   choose.some()